-Over the past twenty years, in additon to authoring his seven volumes of poetry, Henry Langhorne has had
+Over the past twenty years, in additon to authoring his thirteen volumes of poetry, Henry Langhorne has

-his poems published in a number of local and regional periodicals: Hurricane Review, The
+had his poems published in a number of local and regional periodicals: The Sewanee Review (Winter

 His boyhood home was in Uniontown, Alabama,

-a small town in a stretch of rich cotton land known as the Black Belt, near the Tombigbee River.
-He is a graduate of The University
+a small town in a stretch of rich, black earth known as the Black Belt, a part of the Canebrake, from which The Canebrake

 FOLLOWING ARE BOOK TITLES, PUBLICATION DATES, AND SAMPLE POEMS: